 Using Internet Explorer

-With features like tabs, favourites and built-in webpage sharing, Internet Explorer 10 for Windows Phone 8 makes it easy to surf the web on the go.
+With features like tabs and favourites that can sync across devices, InPrivate Browsing and built-in web page sharing, Internet Explorer 11 for Windows Phone makes it easy to surf the web on the go.
 (You'll need a mobile data connection or WiFi connection to browse the web.
 See Connecting: how and when and Connecting to a WiFi network for more information.)

 To browse the web

 On Start , tap Internet Explorer , then tap the address bar.
-(You can also press the hardware Search button on your phone to search the web using Bing.)
+(You can also press the Search button on your phone to search the web using Cortana or Bing.)

 Type the web address (URL) of the site you want to visit.
 As you type, Internet Explorer will suggest possible matches.
 If you see the site you're looking for, tap it.